-Post-accident EI benefits are obviously not received “as a result of being employed after the accident,” quite the opposite in fact, and therefore cannot be deducted under this provision.
+Post-accident EI benefits are obviously not received “as a result of being employed after the accident,” quite the opposite in fact, and therefore should not be deducted under this provision.
 Or so you would think.

 The adjudicator in 17-005302 relied on the Nelson and Veeran decisions.
 In Nelson, the arbitrator agreed with the insurer that “maternity leave is not unemployment and therefore EI maternity benefits fall within the definition of ‘gross employment income.’”
 In Veeran, the insured received both EI maternity and EI sick leave benefits, and the arbitrator held that the insured was entitled to deduct 70 per cent of EI maternity benefits as gross employment income under 7(3)(a), relying on Nelson, but not the sick leave benefits.

-The adjudicator in 17-005302 held that “EI becomes payable ‘as a result of being employed’”, and her maternity benefit “income arises out her employment.
-Other EI benefits cover disability or sickness and these benefits are not deductible from an income replacement benefit because they have been specifically excluded by s.4(1) and s.47(3).”
-This distinction was notwithstanding the actual reference in section 4(1)(a) “to a benefit under the Employment Insurance Act (Canada).”
+The adjudicator in 17-005302 held that “EI becomes payable ‘as a result of being employed,’” and her maternity benefit “income arises out her employment.”
+Other EI benefits cover disability or sickness and these benefits are not deductible from an income replacement benefit because they have been specifically excluded by s.4(1) and s.47(3).
+This purported distinction was notwithstanding the actual reference in section 4(1)(a) “to a benefit under the Employment Insurance Act (Canada).”

 In 17-005910,5 a subsequent decision involving the same insurer, where regular EI benefits received following layoff prior to the accident were deducted under 7(3)(a), the adjudicator stated that “section 7 of the schedule allows the insurer to deduct certain payments from an amount of an IRB.
 However, section 4(1)(a)(i) excludes, not includes, deducting post-accident EI income from an IRB.
 Thus, EI payments are not deductible” and in the opinion of the adjudicator “there was no ambiguity regarding whether or not C.M. was receiving EI and what the schedule states about excluding EI payments and how to calculate the IRB in such circumstances.”
-He concluded that “Mr. Kakish, who described himself as an experienced adjuster, as well as an Aviva unit manager, conceded that Aviva misinterpreted the regulation and made a mistake.”
+Notwithstanding a lack of ambiguity as to what the schedule states, the arbitrator noted that “Mr. Kakish, who described himself as an experienced adjuster, as well as an Aviva unit manager, conceded that Aviva misinterpreted the regulation and made a mistake.”

-In conclusion, whereas License Appeal Tribunal adjudication and Financial Services Commission of Ontario decisions are not necessarily binding, the most recent decision in 17-005910 discussed makes it clear that regular EI unemployment benefits received post-accident are not deductible as either collateral benefits or post-accident earned income.
+Whereas LAT adjudication and FSCO decisions are not necessarily binding, the most recent decision in 17-005910 discussed earlier makes it clear that regular EI unemployment benefits received post-accident are not deductible as either collateral benefits or post-accident earned income.
 At least, there is no dispute, to date, in the case of regular or sick EI benefits.
-This is not so in the case of EI maternity benefits or re-employment and compassionate benefits which remain to be discussed.
+This is not so in the case of EI maternity benefits or re-employment and compassionate benefits which remain to be discussed at the LAT.

 1 Ontario Regulation 34/10 Statutory Accident Benefits Schedule – Effective Sept.
 1, 2010.